 - simple sports games

-For business owners wanting to digitally connect with consumers, it is important to understand just how powerful one’s voice can be.
-For instance, if you publish content online, you will reach a predictable number of people, and SEO analytic software can estimate the time people will spend on your website and the amount of conversions you will likely receive.
+For business owners to digitally connect with consumers, it is important to understand just how powerful one’s voice can be.
+For instance, if you publish content online, you will reach a predictable number of people, and SEO analytic software can estimate the time people will spend on your website and the number of conversions you will likely receive.

 8. The power of cubicles